-Surface water assessments in this 2016 report are based primarily on biological, water, physical habitat, and fish-tissue information collected through 2013 from various monitoring programs (Illinois EPA 2014).
-These programs include: the Ambient Water Quality Monitoring Network, Intensive Basin Surveys, Facility-Related Stream Surveys, the Fish Contaminant Monitoring Program, the Ambient Lake Monitoring Program, the Illinois Clean Lakes Monitoring Program, the Volunteer Lake Monitoring Program, the Lake Michigan Monitoring Program, TMDL monitoring and other outside sources.
+Surface water assessments in this 2018 report are based primarily on biological, water chemistry, physical habitat, and fish-tissue information collected through 2015 from various monitoring programs (Illinois EPA 2014).
+These programs include the Ambient Water Quality Monitoring Network, Intensive Basin Surveys, Facility-Related Stream Surveys, the Fish Contaminant Monitoring Program, the Ambient Lake Monitoring Program, the Volunteer Lake Monitoring Program, the Lake Michigan Monitoring Program, TMDL monitoring, and other outside sources.
 Use attainment was updated for surface waters where sufficient new information became available.
 In addition, assessments were updated when errors were discovered in previous assessments.
 Older assessments are based on the most recent data available, which, in some cases, may be over 15 years old.
-Although the Intensive Basin Monitoring program generally revisits each major basin in the state on a five year basis, limited state resources make it impossible to monitor all water bodies in each basin every five years.
+Although the Intensive Basin Survey program generally revisits each major basin in the state on a five-year basis, limited state resources make it impossible to monitor all water bodies in each basin every five years.

-In 2016, stream assessments of aquatic life use and aesthetic quality use, which rely primarily on data from Intensive Basin Surveys, were updated for stream segments in these basins: Pecatonica River, Fox River, La Moine River, Kaskaskia River, Shoal Creek, Little Wabash River, Rock River, Des Plaines River, Sangamon River, South Fork Sangamon River, Salt Creek, and the Big Muddy River basins.
-These basins were sampled in 2012 and 2013.
+In 2018, stream assessments of Aquatic Life use and Aesthetic Quality use, which rely primarily on data from Intensive Basin Surveys, were updated for stream segments in these basins: Apple River, Plum River, Mississippi River North, Green River, Upper Illinois River, Kankakee River, Mississippi River North Central, Spoon River, Iroquois River, Vermillion River, Mackinaw River, Bear Creek, Mississippi River Central, Wood River, Piasa Creek, Mississippi River South Central, Mississippi River South, Cache River, Saline River, and Ohio River tributaries.
+These basins were sampled in 2014 and 2015.
 In a few cases, where other data were available for waters outside these basins, we used those data to update assessments as well.
-Water chemistry data from the Ambient Water Quality Monitoring Network from 2011 through 2013 were also used in some of those assessments.
-Some assessments of aquatic life use in streams were updated based on Facility-Related Stream Survey data from 2012 and 2013.
+Water chemistry data from the Ambient Water Quality Monitoring Network and from the Metropolitan Water Reclamation District's (MWRD) Ambient Water Quality Monitoring program from 2013 through 2015 were also used in some of those assessments.
+Some assessments of Aquatic Life use in streams were updated based on Facility-Related Stream Survey data from 2014 and 2015.

-All use attainment assessments on Lake Michigan were updated with Lake Michigan Monitoring Program data through 2013.
+All use attainment assessments on Lake Michigan were updated with Lake Michigan Monitoring Program data through 2015.